sensible-hq/sensible-docs/readme-sync/v0/data-extraction/3000 - portfolio.md

 ## LLM example

 The following example shows extracting three documents from a portfolio using LLMs to segment the documents.
-The portfolio contains a bank statement, a paystub, and a tax form.
+The portfolio contains a bank statement, a paystub, and a tax document.
 To try out the example, take the following steps:

 1. Follow the steps in [Out-of-the-box extractions](doc:library-quickstart)  to add support for the **bank statements**, **1040s**, and **pay stubs** document types to your account.

-   **Note:** Each out-of-the-box document type comes preconfigured with a description in its **LLM portfolio description** field.
+   **Note:** Each out-of-the-box document type comes preconfigured with a description in its **LLM portfolio description** field to enable LLM-based portfolio segmentation.
 The descriptions are as follows:

    | document type   | LLM portfolio description                                    |
    | --------------- | ------------------------------------------------------------ |